-After a long day, nothing beats the aroma of a homemade meal and what more if the source of the said aroma is eaten.
-That is what exactly what Beef Pares does to one’s senses.
+After a long day, nothing beats the aroma of a homemade meal, and that’s exactly what Beef Pares does to one’s senses.

-With the mixture of ginger, pares sauce and beef stock is enough to calm down one’s nerves after a busy day.
+The mixture of ginger, pares sauce, and beef stock is enough to calm down one’s nerves after a busy day.

 In this post we'll cover:

 Beef Pares preparation and tips

 Moutwatering Filipino Beef Pares